Chelsea L. Miller

 (2011, Medical Microbiology & Immunology)

 The goal of anti-tumor vaccines is to elicit a sustainable immune response which is able to eradicate a tumor or significantly reduce its growth.
-A phase I trial, which is nearly completed, involves the investigation of plasmid DNA vaccines in patients with recurrent prostate cancer.
-This study involves booster immunizations and detailed longitudinal immune analysis which will be useful in determining immunization schedules for vaccine administration in future trials.
-Another trial underway in the McNeel lab seeks to determine the vaccine’s ability to reduce the chance of developing metastasis with long-term treatment by comparing an experimental group to a control group.
-Other clinical trials in the McNeel lab which Chelsea is involved with include one in which patients receive both our vaccine therapy to illicit a cell-mediated immune response as well as another vaccine therapy which encourages an antibody immune response in order to analyze cooperative effects.
-Lastly, a recent clinical trial will involve the isolation and enumeration of circulating tumor cells in the peripheral blood of patients undergoing vaccine therapy.
+A phase I trial, that involved the investigation of plasmid DNA vaccines in patients with recurrent prostate cancer.
+This study involved booster immunizations and detailed longitudinal immune analysis which will be useful in determining immunization schedules for vaccine administration in future trials.
+Another trial in the McNeel lab seeked to determine the vaccine’s ability to reduce the chance of developing metastasis with long-term treatment by comparing an experimental group to a control group.
+Other clinical trials in the McNeel lab which Chelsea was involved with include one in which patients receive both our vaccine therapy to illicit a cell-mediated immune response as well as another vaccine therapy which encourages an antibody immune response in order to analyze cooperative effects.
+Lastly, a recent clinical trial will involved the isolation and enumeration of circulating tumor cells in the peripheral blood of patients undergoing vaccine therapy.

-Chelsea’s primary responsibilities include processing blood samples from clinical trial patients and isolating white blood cell populations to characterize individual immunological responses to cancerous prostate specific antigens.
-This research seeks to improve current DNA vaccine technologies and their clinical application in order to provide cancer treatment centers with low-cost, highly efficacious therapeutic methods with reduced side-effects.
+Chelsea’s primary responsibilities included processing blood samples from clinical trial patients and isolating white blood cell populations to characterize individual immunological responses to cancerous prostate specific antigens.
+This research seeked to improve current DNA vaccine technologies and their clinical application in order to provide cancer treatment centers with low-cost, highly efficacious therapeutic methods with reduced side-effects.